Audit Readiness Checklist: Preparing For Your First External Audit

 They’ll have a grasp of what your auditors will expect and be able to help ensure your team is ready to handle the audit on top of its regular responsibilities.
 Plus, an audit readiness partner can help you ensure the proper documentation and records are in place ahead of time.

-Another key benefit of seeking this type of support prior to an audit is that it can ensure the actual process is smoother and that the pressure undergoing one puts on your staff is reduced.
-This is huge as recent survey findings show that workload is the top stressor for employees.
+Another key benefit of seeking this type of support prior to an audit is that it can ensure the process is smoother, and it reduces the pressure that undergoing one can place on your staff.

-And in an age where executing human resources is challenging, the last thing you need is to lose valuable employees from burnout during the audit process.
-An audit readiness consultant can make sure your staff is prepared and enabled to take on extra asks from auditors on top of daily responsibilities.
+And in an age where executing human resources is challenging, the last upset you need is to lose valuable employees from burnout due to additional work.
+An audit readiness consultant can make sure your staff is prepared to take on extra asks from auditors on top of daily responsibilities.

 Financial Documentation